lostatc/retain-sync/docs/zielen.1.rst

         See EXCLUDING_.

     template
+        The user will still be prompted for any mandatory information that is missing from the template.
 A blank template can usually be found at /usr/share/zielen/config-template.

+    add-remote
+        Using this option, it is possible for two or more profiles to share a remote directory.

+    keep-remote
+        This is useful when the remote directory is shared with other profiles that may also want to retrieve the files.

     empty-trash : @rst
         See TRASH_.